-Upon completion of all course work, students must register in UNIV7500 Research/Writing (Thesis) for each and every subsequent semester.
-Before students embark on their dissertation research, they must first pass a Qualifying Exam successfully.
+Upon completion of all course work, students must register in UNIV\7500 Research/Writing (Thesis) for each and every subsequent semester.
+Before students embark on their dissertation research, they must first pass the Qualifying Exam successfully.
 The Qualifying Exam must be written in the first summer of the program.